 Sometimes, treatments that are designed to combat drug addiction end up enabling it further.
 Suboxone is one such drug that, if abused, can enhance addiction in those dependent on opiate drugs.
-At The Villa Treatment Center, we offer a residential living community to help individuals achieve a life of sobriety.
-Our residents experience a variety of addictive behaviors and co-occurring disorders that have kept them from living a fulfilled life, but when given the opportunity for a second chance, they find hope and learn how to live a life without a dependence on drugs.
+At The Villa Treatment Center, we offer a residential living community to help individuals achieve a life of sobriety from addiction to Suboxone and other substances.
+Our residents experience a variety of addictive behaviors and co-occurring disorders that have kept them from living a fulfilled life, but when given the opportunity for a second chance, they find hope and learn how to live a life without a dependence on Suboxone and the drugs it’s used to treat.

 How Does Suboxone Become Addictive?